Ecclesia Gnostica: Devotional service to the Holy Sophia

-In addition to the forms of liturgical service in the tradition of the Christian church, there is also the devotional service to the Holy Sophia that is unique to the rite of the Ecclesia Gnostica.
+In addition to the forms of liturgical service in the tradition of the Christian church, there is also the devotional service to the Most Holy Sophia that is unique to the rite of the Ecclesia Gnostica.

 Liturgical calendar and lectionary

 The church follows the traditional Western liturgical calendar with additions and emendations.
 These changes include the addition of observances of Gnostic church fathers and martyrs of the Gnostic tradition, and the re-dedication of the Marian feasts of Assumption and Nativity to the Assumption and Descent of the Holy Sophia (without decrying traditional Marian devotion).

 The Lectionary, the book of collects, lessons (instead of epistles), and gospels, of the church was written, edited, and collected by bishop Stephan A. Hoeller and issued in 1974.
 Scriptures were collected from the Old and New Testament; the Pistis Sophia and other scriptures known before the Nag Hammadi find; the Nag Hammadi Library of the Gospel of Thomas, Gospel of Truth, and Gospel of Phillip; Cathar, Hermetic, Manichean, and Mandaean sources; and the Chaldean Oracles.

-Both the calendar and the lectionary have been adopted for use by a number of other Gnostic church bodies.